Michael-AUG/Michael-AUG.github.io/about.markdown

 Nearly ten years after gaining my Intermediate licence, on 13th March 2023, I (finally!) sat and passed my Full exam, taking the callsign GM5AUG a couple of days later.
 I was pleased to be able to choose the three letters at the end of my call, and chose them in memory of Ron G4AUG, now S/K, who features throughout this website.
 You can read more about how I came in to Amateur Radio in the [My Journey](https://gm5aug.topple.scot/journey/) page.
 Around this time I officially surrendered my Foundation and Intermediate callsigns, from then on operating solely as GM5AUG.

 In my spare time, I enjoy researching vintage or antique Amateur Radio ephemera, a selection of which may be viewed in the [File Store](https://www.qsl.net/2m0gui/FileStore).
 I often update this so do check back every now and then.
 Those interested in Amateur Radio history may find [this link](http://www.g4kfk.co.uk/) of interest, while [this link](https://www.bbc.co.uk/sounds/play/p0b0yl8p) goes to a fascinating BBC documentary about the early days of broadcasting and [this link](https://www.youtube.com/watch?v=kcZ7kmdh6LU&list=WL&index=9) to a BBC Radio 4 documentary about amateur radio.
-When sailing I also serve as 'Radio Officer', having taken my VHF SRC exam, and holding a Licence to Operate.

 I'm licensed as [**VP8EBL**](https://www.qrz.com/db/vp8ebl) on the Falkland Islands and intend to operate there on my future visit.